mbreckon/learning/README.md

 ## What to expect in this repository

 Every week or two I'm going to be looking at a paper - long enough to read, re-read and mull over its contents and implications.
 Then I'll write a few notes up here.
-I can't gaurantee they'll be original or even interesting thoughts but if anybody actually ends up reading them then perhaps they'll go and read the original papers for themselves.
+I can't guarantee they'll be original or even interesting thoughts but if anybody actually ends up reading them then perhaps they'll go and read the original papers for themselves.
 * [Some Patterns for Software Architectures](Papers/SHAW96%20-%20Some%20Patterns%20for%20Software%20Architectures.md)
 * [A Laboratory For Teaching Object-Oriented Thinking](Papers/BECKC89%20-%20Laboratory%20For%20Teaching%20OO%20Thinking.md)
 * [Object-Oriented Programming: An Objective Sense of Style](Papers/LIEB88%20-%20OO%20Programming%20An%20Objective%20Sense%20of%20Style.md)